flshong/DE/M01_Data_Modeling/with_Postgres/README.md

 ### Steps to run:
 1. Run create_tables.py : to drop database if exist and create a new datase with new tables are created.
 2. Run test.ipynb in Jupyter Notebook to verify interactively that all tables are created correctly.
-3. Run etl.py - This will run the etl pipeline and extract data from the log files and insert them into the facts and dimension table
+3. Run etl.py : to run the etl pipeline and extract data from the log files and insert them into the facts and dimension table